syntaqx/.github/.github/PULL_REQUEST_TEMPLATE.md

 questions before opening your pull request.

 > **Please note:** that your PR will be closed without comment if you do not
-> check the boxes above and provide ALL requested informtion.
+> check the boxes above and provide ALL requested information.

 - [ ] Have you followed our [contributors guide][contributing]?
 - [ ] Why is this change being made?
 What value does it add?